Celestial Atlas

 A pair of interacting 13th-magnitude galaxies in Pegasus

-HST image of the interacting pair of galaxies, NGC 7318A and B, which are members of Stephan's Quintet, also known as Arp 319 and Hickson Compact Group 92
+SDSS image of region near Stephan's Quintet, also known as Arp 319 and Hickson Compact Group 92, also showing PGC 69279

-(Image Credits above and below: NASA, ESA and the Hubble SM4 ERO Team)
+(Image Credit NASA, ESA and the Hubble SM4 ERO Team)

 Labeled HST image of Stephans Quintet, also known as Arp 319 and Hickson Compact Group 92